gvwilson/sdxjs/src/style-checker/index.md

 i.e.,
 to visit each node in turn.
-The [`acorn-walk`][acorn-walk] library will do this for us using the [% i "Visitor pattern" "design pattern!Visitor" %]Visitor design pattern[% /i %] we first saw in <a section="page-templates"/>
+The [`acorn-walk`][acorn-walk] library will do this for us using the [% i "Visitor pattern" "design pattern!Visitor" %]Visitor design pattern[% /i %] we first saw in [% x page-templates %]
 If we provide a function to act on nodes of type `Identifier`, `acorn-walk` will call that function each time it finds an identifier.
 We can use other options to say that we want to record the locations of nodes (i.e., their line numbers)